 A lot of studies strictly separate consumers who shop online and offline.
 But in practice, not only do companies sell both on and offline [which is called omnichannel], consumers also use both channels interchangeably.
 For example, you might buy the boots you tried on in the store from Zalando because they’re a little cheaper.
 Or maybe you look online for information about a product first, but then buy it in the store.

-And then there are that assume that the default is for people to go to the store by car for a single purchase, while in practice, people make multiple purchases at the same time and go to the store by bus, by bike or on foot.
+And then there are studies that assume that the default is for people to go to the store by car for a single purchase, while in practice, people make multiple purchases at the same time and go to the store by bus, by bike or on foot.

 Something that really stood out to me is that all of these studies, including yours, focus on what’s called the last mile.
 It’s the last leg a package travels before it’s delivered to someone’s home.
 Why is that?

 Having said that, I now believe that you should also look at the section before that last mile.
 Because not every package you order in Belgium or the Netherlands actually comes from a distribution centre in your area or country.
 It might be coming from the other side of the world, especially with the growth of online retailers like Amazon and AliExpress.
-Those packages are sent individually, mostly by plane, which
+Those packages are sent individually, mostly by plane, which has a significant influence on the overall environmental impact.

 A comment you make about a lot of studies – including your own – is that they don’t take a "holistic view".
 What do you mean by that?